Leaked OnlyFans? How to Get Your Content Removed

 Why this matters: Some sites remove content quickly.
 If you don’t have screenshots, you can’t prove the infringement happened.

-Step 2: File DMCA Takedowns (30-60 minutes)
+Step 2: File DMCA takedowns to remove OnlyFans leaks (30-60 minutes)

 Start with the biggest platforms first.
 Each has a free form - you don’t need a lawyer.

-| Platform | Where to File | How Long It Takes |
+| Platform | Where to file | How long it takes |

 |---|---|---|